If you are thinking about having a hair transplant, you need to have all the facts.

 Hair restoration is a speciality – and you want to be seeing a specialist.
 The difference a skilled surgeon can make is in how the transplanted hair blends in with a patient's natural hair.
 The very best surgeons make this blend entirely natural so that no one can tell what is natural hair and what is transplanted hair.

 3 Results are immediate

 You didn't lose your hair overnight – and you cannot restore it with any immediacy either.
 A hair transplant is the redistribution of hair from one part of the scalp to another.
 Virtually all men have a permanent 'horseshoe' of hair around the back and side of their scalp that is permanent, no matter what their age.
 Hair loss most commonly occurs on the crown, across the mid-scalp, on the temples and hairline.
 Hair transplants involve extracting hair from this horseshoe and using it to fill in the balding areas.
 It takes between six months to a year for the transplanted hair to full grow back and be shown off to its best effect.

 4 Hair loss will stop after a hair transplant

-Sadly this is not the case - hair loss is a continual process.
+Sadly this is not the case – hair loss is a continual process.
 It does tend to slow down in men after middle age but there is a danger that you will carry on losing your natural hair even after a hair transplant.
-Transplanted hair is permanent but you can still lose natural hair around the the new transplanted hair.
+The transplanted hair is permanent but you can still lose natural hair around the the newly transplanted hair.